What Is a Waffle Chart?

 Open the waffle chart maker and set your value, total, and colors — no signup needed.
 The generator creates a clean 10×10 grid with your proportion filled automatically.
 Customize the filled and empty colors, add a title and label, and adjust the grid size if needed.

-Want a waffle chart as part of a larger infographic?
+Want one as part of a larger infographic?
 Open the full editor, add a Waffle Chart widget from the Data category, and position it alongside stat cards, progress bars, charts, and text blocks.
-Combine multiple waffle charts to compare metrics side by side — "Employee Satisfaction: 87%" next to "Customer Satisfaction: 73%."
+Combine multiple instances to compare metrics side by side — "Employee Satisfaction: 87%" next to "Customer Satisfaction: 73%."

 Need a template to start from?
-Browse the templates gallery — the business stats dashboard and survey results templates both include waffle charts alongside other data visualizations.
+Browse the templates gallery — the business stats and survey results designs both include the format alongside other data visualizations.
 Export as PNG when done — free, no watermark.